denoland/std/README.md

 4. Applies corrections for common transcription errors
 5. Reconciles new information against existing "gold" reference data

+### Definition Standards

+Definitions must be:

+1. **Implementation Agnostic**

+   - Focus on core properties and characteristics
+   - Describe capabilities without specifying technology
+   - Use abstract concepts rather than specific implementations
+   - Can include examples but must clarify they are just possibilities

+2. **Property-Focused**

+   - Describe fundamental attributes
+   - Explain behavioral characteristics
+   - Define relationships and interactions
+   - Specify constraints and requirements

+3. **Technology Neutral**
+   - Avoid referencing specific platforms or technologies
+   - Use general terms for technical concepts
+   - Focus on what something does, not how it does it
+   - Allow for multiple possible implementations

 ### Conflict Management

 When conflicts are detected between extracted and gold definitions, stories, or